 50 Year Mortgages: Low Payments at a Price

-50-year mortgages are loans scheduled to be paid off over 50 years.
+Fifty-year mortgages are home loans designed to be paid off over 50 years.
 Because the loan term is so long, monthly payments are very low relative to other loans.
-50-year mortgages are just used as a cash flow tool and are almost never paid off over 50 years.
+Fifty-year mortgages are just used as a cash flow tool and are almost never paid off over 50 years.
 Let’s get into detail about how 50-year mortgages work and whether or not they’re right for you.

-Most 50 year mortgages are fixed-rate mortgages.
-They are built so that you pay off the loan over 50 years.
-This is relatively long since most mortgages are 15 or 30-year mortgages.
-Even if you don’t actually keep a 50-year mortgage for 50 years, the loan is designed with a 50-year timeframe in mind.
-It's hard to find home loans that are designed with a 50 year time horizon (or longer).
+Some 50-year mortgages are fixed-rate mortgages.
+They are built so that you pay off the loan with steady payments over 50 years.
+The interest rate never changes.
+This is a relatively long time since most mortgages are 15- or 30-year mortgages.
+Even if you don’t keep a 50-year mortgage for 50 years, the loan is designed with a 50-year timeframe in mind.
+It's hard to find home loans that are designed with a 50-year time horizon (or longer).

 You can fiddle with a mortgage calculator to see for yourself how this works.
 Change the time frame from 15 to 30 to 50 years and watch how the monthly payment changes.

 While lower monthly payments may be attractive, there are always tradeoffs.
-Using a 50-year mortgage means you’ll pay more in interest and you’ll build equity extremely slowly.
-By using one of the calculators in the link above (or a generic loan amortization calculator) you’ll see how the total interest costs are much higher with a 50-year mortgage.
+Using a 50-year mortgage means you’ll pay much more in interest and you’ll build equity very slowly.
+If you use a loan amortization calculator, you’ll see how the total interest costs are much higher with a 50-year mortgage.

 It’s not just the longer time frame that increases interest costs.
-50-year mortgages also come with higher interest rates.
-Expect to pay an extra .25% or more than you would on a 30-year mortgage.
+Fifty-year mortgages also come with higher interest rates.
+Expect to pay an extra 0.25% or more than you would on a 30-year mortgage.